We keep you up-to-date on the latest tax changes and news in the industry.

 Whether an item or service is de minimis depends on all the facts and circumstances.
 In addition, if a benefit is too large to be considered de minimis, the entire value of the benefit is taxable to the employee, not just the excess over a designated de minimis amount.
 The IRS has ruled previously that items with a value exceeding $100 cannot be considered de minimis, even under unusual circumstances.

-When an employer gives gift certificates, debit cards or similar items that are convertible to cash, the value is considered additional wages regardless of the amount.
-However, if the gift is a coupon that is nontransferable and convertible only into a turkey, ham, gift basket or the like at a particular establishment, the gift coupon is not treated as a cash equivalent.
+Gift Certificates and Debit Cards: When an employer gives gift certificates, debit cards or similar items that are convertible to cash, the value is considered additional wages regardless of the amount.

 Sign up for our newsletter.